Documentation

 Size is also part of Auto Layout.

-If you change the Size of a View using the Resize Anchor, you can see the Size value change in the Inspector.
+If you resize a View using the Resize Anchors, you'll see the Size value in the Inspector change.

-However, the number displayed here does not exactly represent the View's actual size.
+However, the number shown here doesn't exactly mean the View's actual Size.

-This is because in Auto Layout, a View's size is often determined by external factors regardless of the View's own size.
-Think about filling a View edge to edge horizontally.
-The View's own Size is ignored in that case.
+That's because in Auto Layout, the Size is often determined by external factors, regardless of the View's own size.
+Think about stretching a View to fill the full width.
+In that case, the View's own Size is ignored.

-So this Size is only used when a size value is needed.
+So this Size is only used when a Size is actually needed.

-When embedded in a List or Stack, this Size becomes very important, because in most cases the layout is determined by each View's Size.
+When a View is Embedded in a List or Stack, this Size becomes very important.
+That's because in those cases, the Views are most often laid out according to their own Size.

-Additionally, elements like Labels automatically change their size based on the text content.
-In this case, the Auto Size button becomes active, and you can see the View being laid out automatically based on the text content and Auto Layout settings.
+There are also cases like Labels, where the size changes automatically based on the Text content.
+In those cases, the Auto Size button is enabled, so you'll see the View laid out automatically based on the Text content and the Auto Layout settings.

-Auto Layout items can have three or even four settings, and sometimes you may need to delete unnecessary ones.
+A View can have three or even four Auto Layout items configured, and sometimes you may need to remove items you don't need.

 Auto Rearrangement

-When moving a selected View, it moves without changing its Parent View.
+When you move a selected View, it moves without changing its Parent View.

-If you want to move it onto a different View, you can use drag and drop again.
+If you want to move it on top of another View, you can use Drag and Drop again.

-Unlike dragging a selected View directly, if you long-press a View, the selected View will be lifted.
-Dragging in this state allows you to move it to any View, just as if you were dragging from the UI Library for the first time.
+Unlike dragging a selected View directly, if you Long Touch a View, the selected View is Lifted.
+From this state, dragging it lets you move it onto any View, just like dragging from the UI Library for the first time.

-In this case, it will be automatically rearranged, so you can conveniently use this method to change Auto Layout as well.
+In this case it is placed automatically again, so you can also use it as a convenient way to change Auto Layout.